-The most important corporate acquisition ever carried out in India and the More onerous purchase of an e-commerce company worldwide: it is with this premise that we frame the colossal operation carried out by Walmart towards Flipkart (India's undisputed leader in the sector, with a value that stands at around 2.5 billion euros) that opens up new business scenarios in the Subcontinent and testifies to how India's role, from an economic and geopolitical standpoint, is destined to weigh ever more heavily in the years to come in the global chessboard.
+The most important corporate acquisition ever carried out in India and the more onerous purchase of an e-commerce company worldwide: this is the premise on which the colossal operation carried out by Walmart towards Flipkart (undisputed leader in the sector in India, with a value around 2.5 billion euros) which opens new business scenarios in the subcontinent and testifies to how India's role, from an economic and geopolitical point of view, is destined to weigh more and more in the coming years on the global stage.

-The U.S.-based Walmart, the world's largest chain in the retail sector, thanks to a investment of nearly 13.6 billion euros has secured the 77% of Flipkart's shares, managing to Burning off competition from Amazon: and it is precisely with a view to blocking the expansion of Bezos's company in India (as well as to recover ground from the failed project with Bharti Enterprises) that an important key can be found in this impressive operation, for which Walmart itself has immediately made available an additional investment of 1.7 billion euros.
+The American company Walmart, the world's largest retailer in the mass retail sector, thanks to a investment of nearly 13.6 billion euros she has secured the 77% of Flipkart's shares, managing to Burning off competition from AmazonAnd it is precisely with the aim of blocking Bezos' company's expansion in India (as well as to regain ground from the failed project with Bharti Enterprises) that an important key to understanding this imposing operation can be found, for which Walmart itself immediately made an additional investment of 1.7 billion Euros available.

-It is not difficult to understand Walmart's motives.
-In India, the online retail sector is the huge new business frontier: according to a recent report conducted by Morgan Stanley, the industry's turnover, which in 2016 was close to 13 billion, will grow exponentially reaching the extraordinary figure of 170 billion euros by 2026 (in Italy, just for comparison, the e-commerce market reached 23.6 billion euros in 2017).
-The potential is explosive when one considers that in India the penetration rate of e-commerce among the population is still low and that the increase that is taking place is unprecedented: in the Subcontinent only one third of the population uses the Internet (450 million people out of 1.33 billion inhabitants) and every month there are 6 million new e-commerce customers.
+It's not difficult to understand Walmart's reasons.
+In India, the online retail sector represents the new huge business frontier: according to a recent report by Morgan Stanley, the sector's turnover, which in 2016 approached 13 billion, will grow exponentially, reaching the extraordinary figure of 170 billion euros by 2026 (in Italy, just for comparison, the e-commerce market reached 23.6 billion euros in 2017).
+The potential is explosive considering that in India the e-commerce penetration rate among the population is still low and that the increase being recorded is unprecedented: in the subcontinent, only one-third of the population uses the internet (450 million people out of 1.33 billion inhabitants), and every month there are 6 million new e-commerce customers.

-Today, e-commerce still accounts for a small share of the entire local retail market (whose turnover is estimated at around 551 billion euros), but the boom is only just beginning, due to a number of contingent considerations: the precarious condition of the Indian infrastructure favors the development of e-commerce, as today's Indian consumer prefers to buy their products at the click of a button instead of spending hours in traffic in Delhi, Mumbai or Bangalore.
+Today, e-commerce still represents a small share of the total local retail market (whose turnover is estimated at around 551 billion euros), but The boom is just beginning, by virtue of a series of contingent considerations: the precarious condition in which they find themselves India's infrastructure is driving the growth of e-commerce, as today's Indian consumer prefers to buy their products at the click of a button instead of spending hours in traffic in Delhi, Mumbai or Bangalore.

-The acquisition of Flipkart will thus have the effect of further accelerating not only the development of the online retail but also to related segments (electronics, apparel, furniture, beauty and personal care products, among others).
-It is likely, therefore, that a particularly fierce struggle may soon take place in India among the global bigwigs in the sector to secure the largest market shares, but it must also be considered that it is not possible to predict what the future prospects, the evolution of the sector and the related economic fallout in the Subcontinent will be, especially considering that currently none of the big players present are grinding out profits.
+The acquisition of Flipkart will therefore have the effect of further accelerating not only the development of the online retail but also to related sectors (electronics, apparel, furniture, beauty and personal care products, among others).
+It is therefore likely that a particularly fierce battle will soon take place in India among the global giants of the sector to secure the largest market shares, but we must also consider that it is impossible to predict what the future prospects, the evolution of the sector, and the related economic impacts on the subcontinent will be, especially given that currently none of the big players present are grinding out profits.

 So are we facing an industry that is rewriting its own rules in the chaotic Indian market, or is this just the makings of a colossal failure?